SasView/sasview/src/sas/guiframe/media/data_explorer_help.rst

 Hide by clicking *Show/Hide Data Explorer*.

 *NOTE!
-When* Data Explorer *is hidden, all data loaded will be sent directly to the current active application, if possible.
+When* Data Explorer *is hidden, all data loaded will be sent directly to the current active analysis perspective, if possible.
 When* Data Explorer *is shown, data go first to the* Data Explorer.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ